 Reservations for lodging should be made directly by attendee.
 A block of rooms has been reserved at the College Station Hilton and Conference Center for short course participants at the special rate of $125/night plus tax for single or double occupancy.
-Ask for the rate specifically and mention the Group Code “FEED18.”
-Hotel reservations must be received before December 29, 2017 in order to get special rate; the special rate DOES NOT APPLY before January 20 or after January 26.
+Ask for the rate specifically and mention the Group Code “FC9.”
+Hotel reservations must be received before January 03, 2019 in order to get special rate; the special rate DOES NOT APPLY before February 03 or after February 08.
 You can make your reservation by telephone, fax, or the internet:

 When faxing or emailing hotel reservations, please include a credit card number to confirm your reservation, and also include your departure and arrival dates.